Upsilon Andromedae: Upsilon Andromedae A

-Upsilon Andromedae A is a yellow-white dwarf of spectral type F8V, similar to the Sun, but younger, more massive, and more luminous.
-According to its entry in the Geneva–Copenhagen survey, the star is around 3.1 billion years old and has a similar proportion of iron relative to hydrogen to the Sun.
+Upsilon Andromedae A is a yellow-white dwarf of spectral type F9V, similar to the Sun, but younger, more massive, and more luminous.
+It is around four billion years old and has a similar proportion of iron relative to hydrogen to the Sun.
 At around 1.3 solar masses, it will have a shorter lifetime than the Sun.
 The amount of ultraviolet radiation received by any planets in the star's habitable zone would be similar to the ultraviolet flux the Earth receives from the Sun.

 The X-ray emission of Upsilon Andromedae A is low for a star of its spectral class.
 This means that the star may be moving, or move soon, out of the main sequence and expand its radius to become a red giant star.
 This is consistent with the upper limits on the age of this star.
+The absolute magnitude for this star is about 0.6 magnitudes brighter that if it were still on the main sequence.

 Upsilon Andromedae A was ranked 21st in the list of top 100 target stars for NASA's cancelled Terrestrial Planet Finder mission.